 Explanation: It is intended to relocate the Company's seat pursuant to Article 163 of the Swiss Federal Act on Private International Law to Bermuda, by continuing the Company in Bermuda in accordance with Section 132C of the Companies Act (the "Redomestication").
 The Company shall continue to exist in Bermuda in the legal form of an exempted company limited by shares, pursuant to the Companies Act while preserving its legal personality (i.e. the relocation of the corporate seat will not result in the creation of a new legal entity).
-In order to gain corporate flexibility, achieve cost savings and relocate into a jurisdiction familiar to most of the Company's current and potential new investors, the board of directors considers the proposed relocation of the Company to Bermuda to be in the best interest of the Company and its shareholders.
+In order to gain corporate flexibility, achieve cost savings and relocate into a jurisdiction familiar to most of the Company to Bermuda to be in the best interest of the Company and its shareholders.
 The board of directors may not be able to implement the Redomestication if the relevant consents, rulings and approvals in connection with the Redomestication are not obtained, including approvals from the Swiss and Bermuda authorities.